kyeongJin0110/Network-Analysis/README.md

 # Network-Analysis
+#### To make undirected/directed graph and anaysis graphs using NetworkX packages.

 1. Network generation
     - Choose two Wikipedia pages containing sufficiently long text (e.g., cat), and construct a network for